-RESEARCH AND DEVELOPMENT COSTS: Research and development costs are expensed as incurred.
+RESEARCH AND DEVELOPMENT COSTS: Research and development costs are expensed as incurred

-GOODWILL AND OTHER INTANGIBLE ASSETS: Intangible assets consist of the excess of the purchase cost over the fair value of net assets acquired ("goodwill"), the ANSYS trade name and non-compete agreements.
+GOODWILL AND OTHER INTANGIBLE ASSETS: Intangible assets consist of the excess of the purchase cost over the fair value of net assets acquired ("goodwill"), the ANSYS trade name, non-compete agreements, customer list, assembled workforce and acquired software.
 These assets are being amortized on the straight-line method over their estimated useful lives.
 The Company periodically evaluates the carrying value of goodwill based on whether the goodwill is recoverable from expected future undiscounted operating cash flows of the related business.
 The Company periodically reviews the carrying value of other intangible assets and will recognize impairments when the expected future operating cash flow derived from such intangible assets is less than their carrying value.